 Switzerland Packing List for Kids (each):

-- 2 pairs of long pants: A pair of jeans and a pair of quick drying travel pants is usually what we pack.
-Here are some nice, economical kids hiking pants in a girls version and a boys version.
+2 pairs of long pants: A pair of jeans and a pair of quick drying travel pants is usually what we pack.
+Here are some nice, well made kids hiking pants in a girls version and a boys version.
 You can often find nylon athletic pants at your local store or thrift store that work equally as well and are much cheaper!